CFCommunity/CFScript-Community-Components/readme.md

 # Hey Adobe!

 You are welcome, and encouraged, to ship these in future versions of ColdFusion.
-Please do.
-It'll make things better for everyone!
+Please do, at least where appropriate.
+In some cases it just doesn't look and feel right to use CFCs to make these features.
+When that's the case, they are included here only as a stop-gap so that we can _actually write full-script components_.
+Please, where it makes sense, still write the features in Java.
+But where this implementation looks and feels natural, by all means, run with it!
+It'll make life better for everyone!